 It is best to meditate early in the morning right after you wake up when your mind is not overwhelmed by the tasks and thoughts of the day ahead.
 It is also good not to eat before the meditation.
 I usually eat after it as well.
 As far as the length of meditation is concerned it is really an individual thing.
 In most sources, it is recommended to meditate for 20 minutes twice a day.
 But from the very beginning, one does not want to spend so much time on it so it’s up to you how much time you are able to make up for it.
 No meditation is bad one.
 Even if it’s only three minutes of your day in peace with your breath, it’s definitely worth it.

 Helpers in meditation

-As I have written in guided meditation section there are plenty of phone apps that can quide you through it.
-I can recommend these applications which I use to this day: Headspace, 1 Giant Mind, Insight Timer and Calm.
+There are plenty of phone apps that can guide you through meditation.
+I can recommend these apps which I use to this day: Headspace, 1 Giant Mind, Insight Timer, and Calm.
 Unfortunately, none of these applications are yet in Czech, so you have to understand at least a bit of English.
-You’ll find recordings that are priced and recordings that are free, so try to give some of them a chance and if you don´t like it, try a different recording or a completely different app.
+You’ll find recordings that are priced and recordings that are free, so try to give some of them a chance and if you don’t like it, try a different recording or a completely different app.

 Finally, I would like to remind you once again that no meditation is wrong.
 Try not to put a label on it.
 Every meditation will be completely different, just as you feel a little different every day.
 Try to be open to everything that the present moment brings you.
 I am sure that you will never regret the time you have spent meditating.